ray2501/tcl-lmdb/README.md

 Implement commands
 =====

-The key and data is interpreted by Tcl as a byte array.
+The key and data is interpreted by Tcl as a string.

+(Or a byte array, depends on what command you use.
+And if you use byte array related command, please use it carefully.)

 ### Basic usage
 lmdb version ?-string?